 Many people feel relief to know there is a name for their issue, and that alone is enough.
 They can finally stop worrying.
 But if you do find it causes you relationship issues, depression, or anxiety, it’s worth reaching out for support in the form of a counsellor or therapist.
 They can help you feel more at ease with yourself and others.

 Time to stop feeling so different and start learning to feel you belong in the world?
-We connect with friendly, expert talk therapists in central London, as well as UK-wide and worldwide via Skype counselling.
+We connect with friendly, expert talk therapists in central London, as well as UK-wide and worldwide via online counselling.